-So it’s vital to get dosing right, because cannabis can be tricky.
+Cannabis is tricky.
 The right dose induces relaxation or provides a mellow high.
-The wrong dose can result in anxiety, dizziness, vomiting and a bad first impression that could be very costly to the industry: Anyone who ends up uncomfortably high for eight hours after their first cannabis-infused chocolate probably won’t be eager to try again, nor will they recommend the product to their friends and family.
+The wrong dose can result in anxiety, dizziness, vomiting, and a bad first impression that can be costly to the industry.
+Anyone who ends up uncomfortably high for eight hours after their first cannabis-infused chocolate probably won’t be eager to try it again, nor will they recommend the product to their friends and family.

-That lack of consistency makes it hard for consumers to judge how much cannabis they are ingesting.
-It’s also hard to build brand loyalty if you’re promising an invigorating, “cerebral” high, but the wrong dose puts people to sleep.
+The lack of accuracy and consistency not only makes it hard for consumers to judge how much cannabis they are ingesting; it’s also a problem for companies trying to do the right thing.
+How do you build brand loyalty if you’re promising an invigorating, “cerebral” high, but the actual dose puts people to sleep?